Lake Trout Fishing Guide: Deep Water Tactics for Trophy Lakers

 Best Lake Trout Destinations

-• Great Bear Lake, NWT — world-record lake trout water
+• Great Bear Lake, NWT — world-record lake trout water in remote northern Canada

-• Flaming Gorge Reservoir, Utah/Wyoming
+• Flaming Gorge Reservoir, Utah/Wyoming — outstanding lake trout fishery in the West

 Related Guides